Foreign Investment in Indonesia

 -

-Identity card (KTP for Indonesian citizens and passport for non-Indonesian citizens) and NPWP of shareholders.
+Identity card (KTP for Indonesian citizens and passport for non-Indonesian citizens) and NPWP of all shareholders.

-Furthermore, in the process of opening a bank account, several things need to be considered: (i) the bank will ask for the above required documents and fill out the bank application form; and (ii) it is required to submit an initial deposit of at least Rp1,000,000,- (one million Rupiah).
+In the process of opening a bank account for a company, the following considerations apply: (i) the bank will request for the above required documents and fill out the bank application form; and (ii) an initial deposit of at least Rp1.000.000,- (one million Rupiah) is required.
 There is no standard practice of how long it takes for the company’s account to be active.
-In relation to the company’s bank account, the verification process will depend on documents compliance.
-However, most banks have stated that it only took them one day to verified if all required documents were complete.
+In relation to the company’s bank account, the verification process will depend on the compliance of submitted documents.
+However, most banks state that it only takes one day to verify if all required documents are complete.

 Representative Offices

 To expand their enterprises, foreign companies usually open representative offices in various countries.
-In Indonesia, there are 4 (four) types of representative office of foreign business entity which are regulated by the prevailing laws, namely:
+In Indonesia, there are 4 (four) types of representative offices of foreign business entities, regulated by the following prevailing laws:

 -